 e- Over fertilizer:

-They need those nutrients supply in different stages of their plant growth.
+They need those nutrients supplied in different stages of their plant growth.
 If you provide the wrong proportion of fertilizer during the plant development, it will cause the above problems to the tomato plants.

 Besides, your present soil condition also determines which soil nutrients your tomatoes need most.
 So, do the soil test first before applying any fertilizer.